-Even though we did some traveling while remote learning, we still didn’t do our usual zoo visits, play dates and theme parks.
+Even though we did some traveling while remote learning, we still didn’t do our usual zoo visits, play dates, and theme parks.
 We mostly focused on backyard activities and having road trips within Arizona, like Sedona and Flagstaff.

-Just a hop, skip, and a jump away from Sedona and Flagstaff is the best drive thru Wildlife Park in Arizona, Bearizona.
+Just a hop, skip, and a jump away from Sedona and Flagstaff is the best drive-thru Wildlife Park in Arizona, Bearizona.
 Bearizona is a family-friendly attraction in north central Arizona near Williams.

 The park is the only park of its kind, has an interactive museum which includes animal dioramas that depict how different species interact with one another.
 So, you have educational encounters too.

-There are lots of things to do at Bearizona Wildlife Park, from watching live music, to eating at Canyonlands restaurant or watching a Birds of Prey show.
+There are lots of things to do at Bearizona Wildlife Park, from watching live music to eating at Canyonlands restaurant or watching a Birds of Prey show.

-A drive thru is perfect for this pandemic situation.
+A drive-thru is perfect for this pandemic situation.
 You can see the most beautiful animals of the world right at your fingertips, crossing the streets in front of you.
 It’s amazing to see them in their natural environments.

-Bearizona drive thru wildlife park is approximately 160 acres.
-The park can accommodate most modes of transportation, including cars and RV’s.
+Bearizona drive-thru wildlife park is approximately 160 acres.
+The park can accommodate most modes of transportation, including cars and RVs.
 We drove through more than three miles of Ponderosa Pine Forest.
 As you drive slowly through the lush forest, you will see North American animals in natural habitats.